Keloo/dreamcraft.io/_posts/2019-10-15-previews-multiple-devices.md

 overlay: yellow
 published: true
 ---
 By default, Xcode Previews will show you view inside the device that was selected as the run destination.
 After changing the run destination to another device, the canvas will immediately show our view in the selected device.
-In that tutorial, I will show you how can we check all devices without changing the run destination
+In that tutorial, I will show you how to check all devices without changing the run destination
 <!–-break-–>

 ```swift